Carlos Tomada

 Carlos Alfonso Tomada (born 4 May 1948) is an Argentine Peronist politician who served as the country's Minister of Labour, Employment, and Social Security from 2003 to 2015, having first been appointed by former President Néstor Kirchner, and reappointed by President Cristina Fernández de Kirchner.
-Since 2020 he has been Argentina's ambassador to Mexico as well as Belize beginning the following year until 2023.
+From 2020 he served as Argentina's ambassador to Mexico as well as Belize beginning the following year until 2023.

 Early and personal life

 Tomada was born in the Palermo neighborhood of Buenos Aires to a family with a history of involvement in politics: his mother, a teacher, was a Socialist and daughter of a Socialist member of the Argentine Chamber of Deputies, and his father was a Peronist lawyer.
 He played rugby for the Gimnasia y Esgrima de Buenos Aires club and at the Colegio Nacional de Buenos Aires.
 He enrolled at the University of Buenos Aires, was active in the Peronist Youth (the youth wing of the Justicialist Party), and earned a law degree in 1973.
 He and his wife, Clarisa, married in 1971 and had two sons.